My friend Trey asks great questions.

 And when families fall apart, our anchor becomes loosed from its mooring, the fabric of our lives can more easily unravel.
 The inner child in all of us, no matter what age, often becomes more angry, afraid, or self-destructive.

-What cause could be more worth fighting for than leaning into the hard personal lessons of family leadership, marriage, and parenting?
+What cause could be more worth fighting for than leaning into the hard personal lessons of family, marriage, or parenting?

 A broken formula